Lme20/da/docs/algorithms/sorting/insertion-sort/insertion-sort.md

 2. Begin with the first element in the unsorted partition (index 1)

-3. Compare current element with sorted partition from *right* to *left*.
+3. Compare current element with elements of sorted partition from *right* to *left*.

 4. Insert the current element into its correct position in the sorted partition.